(Last Updated: ~~ March 24, 2008 - Information May Have Changed)

 As a result, cardholders do not need to provide receipts to verify the eligibility of prescriptions for over-the-counter (OTC) items, making the process even easier for participants.
 The IRS still requires participants to retain their receipts for their records.

 At the same time, the IRS required all supermarkets, discount stores, grocery stores, wholesale clubs and mail order merchants to implement IIAS.
 The flexible spending account Debit Card will be declined at non-health merchants that are not IIAS certified.
-A list of certified IIAS merchants continues to grow and is available on our website.

 Tax Advantages With Flexible Spending Accounts

 In addition to employee tax advantages, flexible spending accounts for health care programs provide significant employer tax benefits, as well.
 (While partnerships, sole proprietors and Sub-chapter S Corporations may sponsor cafeteria plans, the following cannot participate: sole proprietors, partners and greater than 2% shareholders in Sub-chapter S corporations.
 Also partners of LLPs or LLCs are not permitted to participate in a cafeteria plan.)

 Employer matching FICA taxes are reduced proportionally for every dollar employees contribute to their flexible spending accounts.
 In some instances, this can create an opportunity to offer a benefit to employees for no cost.
 While the benefits of FICA savings and employee tax savings are clear, many plan sponsors are often concerned about their exposure as it pertains to the “Universal Coverage” rule.